For Immediate Release

 “Carter is a power forward who has excellent hands and a strong compete level,” Pochipinski said.
 “He can play a two-way game as well as contribute offensively.”

 Victoria’s sixth round selection, 112th overall, was used to draft Powell River, BC product Lukas Shipley of the Vancouver Island hockey Association’s Powell River Kings Bantam Tier 3 Team.
-Shipley, a defenceman, scored the game winning goal for Powell River in the 2019 BC Midget AAA third-place game to help his team win the bronze medal.
-Additionally, the 5-10, 145 lb spent the beginning of the 2018-19 season with the West Vancouver Academy Bantam Prep Team of the CSSHL.
+Shipley, scored the game winning goal for Powell River in the 2019 BC Midget AAA third-place game to help his team win the bronze medal.
+Additionally, the 5-10, 145 lb defenceman, spent the beginning of the 2018-19 season with the West Vancouver Academy Bantam Prep Team of the CSSHL.
 In 16 contests, he collected 17 points (1g-16a).